How can I help you?

 Wildcard filtering

-The Wildcard filter can process one or more search patterns using the “*” symbol, retrieving values matching the specified patterns.
+The Wildcard filter processes one or more search patterns using the “*” symbol and returns values that match the specified patterns.

 For example:

-The following image illustrates the behavior of the Wildcard operator in the filter
+The following image illustrates the Wildcard operator in action.

 LIKE filtering

-The LIKE filter can process single search patterns using the “%” symbol, retrieving values matching the specified patterns.
-The following tree grid features support LIKE filtering on string-type columns:
+The LIKE filter processes a single search pattern using the “%” symbol and returns values that match the specified pattern.
+The following TreeGrid features support LIKE filtering for string-type columns:

 For example:

-The following image illustrates the behavior of the LIKE operator in the filter.
+The following image illustrates the LIKE operator in action.

 Filter enum column

-In the following sample, the enumerated list data is bound to the Priority column and the SfDropDownList component is rendered in the FilterTemplate for the Priority column.
+In the following example, an enumerated list is bound to the Priority column, and the SfDropDownList component is rendered in the FilterTemplate of that column.

 @using TreeGridComponent.Data;